 View Pixelache office location in Google maps

-Though Pixelache originated as a local event in Helsinki, it has developed into an important hub within an international network of electronic arts festivals.
-Members of the Pixelache Network are Access Space (Sheffield), Mal au Pixel (Paris), Pixelvärk (Stockholm), Piksel (Bergen), Pikslaverk (Reykjavik), Pixelazo (Colombia), Afropixel (Dakar) and PixelIST (Istanbul).
-The Pixelache Network website: http://network.pixelache.ac
+Though Pixelache originated as a local event in Helsinki, it developed into an important hub within an international network of electronic arts festivals.
+Although sleeping dorment as a network since 2015, members of the Pixelache Network are Access Space (Sheffield), Mal au Pixel (Paris), Pixelvärk (Stockholm), Piksel (Bergen), Pikslaverk (Reykjavik), Pixelazo (Colombia), Afropixel (Dakar) and historically, on one occasion, PixelIST (Istanbul, 2009).

 Piknik Frequency ry portfolios & annual reports